 During the year ended September 30, 2022, the Company completed the acquisitions of three businesses to expand the Company's software offerings in the Public Sector and Healthcare vertical markets.
-Certain of the purchase price allocations assigned for these acquisitions are considered preliminary as of September 30, 2022.

 Total purchase consideration was \$107,681, including \$101,400 in cash consideration, funded by proceeds from the Company's revolving credit facility, and \$6,281 of contingent consideration.